Skip to main content

 🌍

-Real-World Connection Students use multiplication when they count chairs in equal rows, find how many wheels are on several bikes, or total packs of supplies.
+Real-World Connection Students use multiplication when they count chairs in equal rows, find how many wheels are on several bikes, total packs of supplies, arrange stickers into rows, or figure out how many days are in several weeks.

 Fun Fact!
-Arrays are used in real life to organize seats in theaters, garden beds, and pixel grids on screens.
+Arrays are used in real life to organize seats in theaters, garden beds, pixel grids on screens, and city blocks.
+Multiplication helps people count those arranged groups quickly.